RayPT808/activitytracker/README.md

 The Activity Tracker saves the key details of a training or recreational activity  in the simplest, straightforward way.
 It is useful for anyone who wants to record their sport or recreational activities and wants to monitor their progress over time.
 Because of its simplicity, it doesn't create an overwhelming feeling in the user caused by too much and complicated data, instead bringing back the focus on the key thing, the training itself.
 There are far more advanced applications/ platforms out there, which provide a lot more details, which eventually become the problem.
 The users will focus much more on certain metrics, and when some targets are not met, it will have a negative impact on the users' behavior, motivation.
 Certainly, when one is competing for her/his country or doing competitive sports for a living, all the data is needed to make improvements.
 But for the majority few key details are enough to be healthy and create good habits.
 The Activity Tracker is a full-stack web application and was built using Django, Python, Bootstrap, PostgreSQL, and React.

+The Activity Tracker saves the key details of a training or recreational activity  in the most simple, straightforward way.
+It is useful for anyone who wants to record their sport or recreational activities, and wants to monitor their progress over time.
+Because of its simplicity it doesn't create an overwhelming feeling in the user caused by too much and complicated data, instead brings back the focus on the key thing, the training itself.
+There are far more advanced applications/ platforms out there, they provide a lot more details, which eventually becomes the problem.
+The users will focus much more on certain metrics and when some targets are not met it will have a negative impact on the users' behaviour, motivation.
+Certainly when one is competing for her/his country or doing competitive sports for living all the data is needed to make improvements.
+But for the majority few key details are enough to be healthy and create good habits.
+The Activity Tracker is a full stack web application and was built using Django, Python, Bootstrap, PostgreSQL, React.

 ## 2. Features